One Of My Favorite Summer Shrubs- A Show Stopper!

 There are many varieties of hydrangeas.
 Each one pairs well with the timeless look of a boxwood hedge.
 There are so many types of boxwoods that are easy evergreen shrubs that help define any garden space.
 The Vanilla Strawberry is a great companion to plant in front of boxwoods.

 The Best Time To Plant

 The two best times to plant ‘Vanilla Strawberry’ is in spring before rapid growth sets in, and in late autumn, just as this panicle hydrangea is going dormant.
-Choose a spot with rich, well-drained soil or add thick manure if the soil is insufficient.
+Choose a spot for strawberry vanilla hydrangea bush with rich, well-drained soil or add thick manure if the soil is insufficient.
 When planting, dig a hole that’s deep enough and wide enough for the root ball to sit in comfortably.
 Make sure the stem is at the same depth of soil as it was in its container.

-Once planted, make sure you water your ‘Vanilla Strawberry’ hydrangea.
+Once planted, make sure you water your ‘Vanilla Strawberry’ hydrangea young plants.
 This hydrangea has average water needs and the more established the shrub, the less you need to worry about the watering.
 Depending on the size you’re starting with, expect your plant to begin blooming a year or two after planting.
 Pests and diseases are not typically a problem.

 How To Prune The Vanilla Strawberry Hydrangea

 This type of hydrangea blooms on new growth which means you don’t need to worry about cutting off the next season’s blooms when you trim your plant.
 Plus, the blossoms that remain at season’s end still look pretty as they’ll dry and turn a parchment color.